kaisergeX/chatbot-cli/README.md

 ## Don't wanna setup anything?

-You can just run the standalone executable file inside [exec folder](./exec/).
+If you use MacOS (ARM64), run the pre-compiled standalone executable file inside [exec folder](./exec/).

 ## Environment